kat-er-ina/gemss/README.md

 3. **solution_postprocessing_settings.json**
    Parameters for solution extraction/postprocessing (e.g., thresholds, filtering, merging, and other post-hoc analysis options).

-The config module (`feature_selection/config.py`) loads all three JSON files and exposes every parameter as a Python variable for use throughout the codebase.
+The config module (`gemss/config.py`) loads all three JSON files and exposes every parameter as a Python variable for use throughout the codebase.

+Alternatively, the constants can be defined and passed directly.

 ---